TLouf/querier/doc/source/quickstart.rst

     * :py:class:`querier.Connection` supports the python's 'with' keyword.
 It should be prioritized as it will close the connection automatically::

-        import querier
+        import querier as qr
-        with querier.Connection('twitter_2020') as con:
+        with qr.Connection('twitter_2020') as con:
             # Use con

     * It can be instantiated and then closed manually using :py:meth:`querier.Connection.close()`::

-        import querier
+        import querier as qr
-        con = querier.Connection('twitter_2020')
+        con = qr.Connection('twitter_2020')
         # Use con
         con.close()

 Both examples create an object called **con** of type :py:class:`querier.Connection`, use it to extract data and then close it.

 The constructor starts a process to connect to the database .
 This process can be resolved instantaneously or, at most, in 30 seconds.
 If the connection process was successful the Connection object can be used to extract data from the database.
-Otherwise an appropiate exception will be raised. (see :doc:`errors`)
+Otherwise an appropriate exception will be raised. (see :doc:`errors`)

 Database format
 ---------------

 The entries in a MongoDB database are stored in a similar format to python dictionaries.
 Each entry is a collection of fields with an associated value (which can be a simple or composed type or even another dictionary).
 Example of an entry from the twitter database::